After an over three year break, I finally paint another 28mm model.

 If I can get a new job and a new place to live, I’ll put together a painting desk.
 I’m one of the few people in the world who wants to paint worse.
 I spent maybe six hours on this Nurgling from opening the package to taking the last photo, Owen looked it up, it was a 15 point model in an army I don’t want to use needing a book I don’t own.
 So since 1500 points is the standard Warhammer 40,000 game size where I come from, I only need to paint 99 more Nurglings to have an army.
 If I want to get an army painted I gotta choose models that are easy to paint and high points value, which is why I never start a new army err faction as GW terms them now.

-Of course I already have painted almost a dozen Nurgling stands and plenty of other Nurgle demons, more than enough for a 1500 point army, they just wouldn’t be much of a force seeing as how I don’t even know the rules, let alone built an effective army.
+Of course I already have painted almost a dozen Nurgling stands and plenty of other Nurgle demons, more than enough for a 1500 point army, they just wouldn’t be much of a force seeing as how I don’t even know the rules, let alone know enough to build an effective army.
 Unlike everyone else I’m not big on summoning or deep striking, I’m more into just painting stuff that looks cool.

 I actually think I did a better job on the backs of the Nurglings, but I never took a photo of the backs, when the model is finally officially done, based and sealed I’ll take another photo.
 The tips of the horns kept rubbing off, it’ll be tough to match the paint perfectly, someday I’ll paint again, it was July 18th 2011 when I last finished a model.
 My back is so shot.
 Six hour painting days or other long, long days in front of a computer is hard on the back, so what do I do when I get home?
 Update this blog and pour myself a whisky.